nagireddy-9/learning-git-hub/git-commands/main.md

-##git commands
+###git commands

-Create a git hub account with user name and passwd and make a note of username and passswd. we shoud configure the git in local repo for that
+a) Create a git hub account with user name and passwd and make a note of username and passswd. we shoud configure the git in local repo for that
 1) Create a directory in our local machine and intiate git in this directory
 ```